 How do interviews work?

 All candidates are seen by at least two Cambridge academics.
 All in all our interviews are designed to find out what you know, not what you don't.
 The interviewers want to see how you think on your feet, and where your interests and enthusiasms lie, especially in terms of commitment to the course you are applying for.
-Queens' College will only offer video conference interviews in exceptional circumstances.
 There are links to some interview videos, including both official University videos, and some by a current Queens' student.